-For manufacturers of ceramic and metal components, the parameters of heat treatment processes are optimized (see Material Manufacturing).
-Together with the manufacturers of high-temperature materials, new materials are being developed: ceramics, refractory materials (see Refractory Manufacturing), ceramic matrix composites (CMCs).
+For manufacturers of ceramic and metal components, the parameters of heat treatment processes are optimized (see Furnace Operators).
+Together with the manufacturers of high-temperature materials, new materials are being developed: ceramics and powder metals, refractory materials (see Refractory Manufacturing), ceramic matrix composites (CMCs).
 For manufacturers of thermal process technology, high-temperature components are designed and built as prototypes, and their application behavior is tested (see Furnace Manufacturers and Suppliers).
-For the energy and drive technology, composites are being developed for use in gas turbines (CMC components).
+For the energy and drive technology, composites are being developed for use in gas turbines (ceramic matrix composites (CMCs).

 HTL is organized into seven working groups (Organization Chart).
 In addition, there is an Application Center for Textile Fiber Ceramics.
 HTL currently has about 100 employees at its three locations Bayreuth, Wurzburg and Münchberg.
 More than 2000 m² of high-quality laboratory and pilot plant space with state-of-the-art equipment are available for development projects and R&D services (Infrastructure).